Raymond Calais: Tampa Bay Buccaneers

 Calais was selected by the Tampa Bay Buccaneers with the 245th pick in the seventh round of the 2020 NFL draft.
 He was placed on the reserve/COVID-19 list by the team on July 31, 2020, and was activated six days later.
-He was waived by the Buccaneers on September 5, 2020, and was signed to the practice squad the following day.
+Calais was waived by the Buccaneers on September 5, and was re-signed to the practice squad the following day.

 Los Angeles Rams

-On September 9, 2020, Calais was signed by the Los Angeles Rams off the Buccaneers' practice squad.
+On September 9, 2020, Calais was signed by the Los Angeles Rams off of the Buccaneers' practice squad.
 He was placed on injured reserve on January 8, 2021.
-He was waived/injured on August 23, 2021, and placed on injured reserve.
+Calais was waived/injured by Los Angeles on August 23, and placed on injured reserve.
 Calais won Super Bowl LVI when the Rams defeated the Cincinnati Bengals.

-Calais was waived on August 20, 2022.
+Calais was waived by the Rams on August 20, 2022.

 DC Defenders

 Calais signed with the DC Defenders of the XFL on March 14, 2023.
 Calais played in only one game for the Defenders, rushing once for a loss of four yards.
 He was released on April 5.